pumbas600/Halpbot-v1/README.md

 # Why use Halpbot?

 Halpbot is a feature rich library with support for message commands, triggers, buttons and decorators.
 Halpbot makes **virtually all** default implementations overridable if you desire.
-It's approach to handling actions is unlike any current JDA framework; in fact it more closely resembles the approach seen in [Discord.py](https://github.com/Rapptz/discord.py).
 Some examples of what Halpbot can do are shown below.
-Do note that these examples only cover a small fraction of the functionality Halpbot has to offer and I would highly recommend browsing the [wiki](https://github.com/pumbas600/Halpbot/wiki) to get a better appreciation for what's possible.
+Do note that these examples only cover a small fraction of the functionality Halpbot has to offer, and I would highly recommend browsing the [wiki](https://github.com/pumbas600/Halpbot/wiki) to get a better appreciation for what's possible.

 As Halpbot utilises Hartshorn, it has full support for dependency injection like that seen in Spring.
 This allows you to `@Inject` services into other classes where required.
 For more information regarding this, refer to [Hartshorn's documentation](https://hartshorn.dockbox.org/core/cdi/).